IBM/aspera-cli/README.erb.md

 Options are loaded using this algorithm:

-* if option '--load-params=xxxx' is specified (or -Pxxxx), this reads the option preset specified from the configuration file.
+* if option '--preset=xxxx' is specified (or -Pxxxx), this reads the <%=prst%> specified from the configuration file.
     * else if option --no-default is specified, then dont load default
-    * else it looks for the name of the default option preset in section "default" and loads it
+    * else it looks for the name of the default <%=prst%> in section "default" and loads it
 * environment variables are evaluated
 * command line options are evaluated

 Parameters are evaluated in the order of command line.

-To avoid loading the default option preset for a plugin, just specify a non existing configuration: `-Pnone`
+To avoid loading the default <%=prst%> for a plugin, just specify a non existing configuration: `-Pnone`

 On command line, words in parameter names are separated by a dash, in configuration file, separator is an underscore.
 E.g. --transfer-name  on command line gives transfer_node in configuration file.

 Note: before version 0.4.5, some keys could be ruby symbols, from 0.4.5 all keys are strings.
-To convert olver versions, remove the leading ":" in fronty of keys.
+To convert olver versions, remove the leading ":" in front of keys.

-The main plugin name is *config*, so it is possible to define a default preset for the main plugin with:
+The main plugin name is *config*, so it is possible to define a default <%=prst%> for the main plugin with:

 ```